Research interests: Innovation, Entrepreneurship, R&D Policy, Causal Inference

 Paper won FFI Best Quantitative Paper Award at European Academy of Management (EURAM) 2018 Conference in Reykjavik, Iceland

-“Staged investments in innovation: A behavioral perspective on real options” (with Petra Andries, Revise & Resubmit at Research Policy)
+“Firm-level effects of staged investments in innovation: The moderating role of resource availability” (with Petra Andries, Revise & Resubmit at Research Policy)

 “Causal Inference and Data-Fusion in Econometrics” (with Elias Bareinboim)